-It is not necessary to have prior knowledge in artificial intelligence, but prior knowledge in software/hardware systems and machine learning is helpful.
+It is not necessary to have prior knowledge in artificial intelligence, but prior knowledge in data systems and machine learning is helpful.
 Participation is limited to 20 students.

-For further questions feel free to send an email to firstname.lastname@example.org.
-No prior registration is needed, however, please still send us an email so that we are able to estimate beforehand the number of participants, and have your E-mail address for possible announcements.
+For further questions feel free to send an email to firstname.lastname@example.org-….
+No prior registration is needed, however, please enroll in the Moodle course so that we are able to estimate beforehand the number of participants and can inform you about possible announcements.
 Also make sure that you are registered in TUCaN.

 What is “Extended” about this seminar?
-Students are expected to give a short talk that not only covers the assigned paper but also related work and relevant background.
-It is mandatory to discuss your presentation with us before the seminar.
+Students are expected to write a detailed survey paper and give a short talk that not only covers the assigned paper but also related work and relevant background.

+Presentation: The presentations will take in place in February / March 2023.
 After each talk there will be a discussion phase in which students are expected to participate actively.
-In particular, every student has to moderate one of these discussions and in addition write three reviews for other seminar papers to enable an in-depth discussion of each presented paper.
-We will provide review forms for this.
+In particular, every student has to moderate one of these discussions.
+Date and Time will be announced.

 Because this is more work for students, students receive 4 CPs for Extended Seminars (instead of 3 CPs for regular seminars).